rafael-encinas/todo-app/README.md

 - `200 OK`: Returns a paginated list of todos.
 - Response object.

-Note: If both sortByPriority and sortByDate query parameters are set, the  Todos will appear sorted first by date and then by priority.
+Note: If both sortByPriority and sortByDate query parameters are set, Todos will appear sorted first by date and then by priority.

 ### Get All Todos
 URL: `/api/todos/getall`